jonpalmisc/vfit/README.md

 <div align="center">
   <img src="vfit-logo.png" width="300">
   <br/>

-  VFIT allows you to generate backwards-compatible, static instances of a variable font.
 </div>

+## About

+VFIT (Variable Font Instancing Tool) allows you to generate customized, backwards-compatible, static instances of a variable font from a configuration file.

 ## Usage